MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/TODAY-Function--Date-.md

 Date := TODAY
 ```

 ## Property Value/Return Value

  Type: Date

- The current date defined by the operating system.
+ The current date.

 ## Remarks

+The date that is returned is different for the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] and [!INCLUDE[nav_web](includes/nav_web_md.md)].
+For the Windows client, TODAY returns the current day of the computer that is running the client, as determined by the date and time settings of the operating system.
+For the Web client, the day is determined by the Regional Setting that is set in the client.
+The very first time you sign-in using the Web client, the system automatically determines the Regional Setting based on your browser/computer.

 You can only use the **TODAY** function to retrieve the current date from the operating system.
 You cannot use it to set the date in the operating system.

 ## Example

  This example shows how to use the **TODAY** function.
 This example requires that you create the following text constant in the **C/AL Globals** window.

 |Name|ConstValue|